 Author: N. K. Jemisin

-It’s the third volume in the award winning series Broken Earth.
+It’s the third volume in the award-winning series Broken Earth.
 The story takes us to a supercontinent called Stillness.
-The book was included in various list of best upcoming sci-fi and fictions.
+The book was included in various lists of best upcoming sci-fi and fictions.
 According to reviewers and critics, Jemisin is most likely to win a third consecutive Hugo Award for Best Novel, after The Fifth Season and The Obelisk Gate.

 1. The Left Hand of Darkness